timwestwood/MyFirstGame/README.md

 ## From the source code
 The game can be simply built from the source code by creating a Visual Studio project from it or by manually invoking a compiler in a Cygwin terminal -- e.g. `g++ *.cpp -O3 -o game && ./game` -- as long as the appropriate Windows SDK is installed.

+# Acknowledgement
+As distributed, this game uses the 'Open Sans' font found at https://www.fontsquirrel.com/fonts/open-sans.
+The license is included in the source code and can also be found at https://www.fontsquirrel.com/license/open-sans.